Wurst-Imperium/Wurst-Bot-launcher/README.md

 ##### OSX #####

 To run open a terminal and type
-`chmod +x ` then drag and drop the file into the terminal and press ENTER (dont forget the space after the x)
+`chmod +x ` then drag and drop startOSX into the terminal and press ENTER (dont forget the space after the x)

-finally Right-click > Open With > Terminal
+finally Right-click startOSX > Open With > Terminal